-Through our 3-2-1 strategic partnership agreements with telecoms, make sure your content is available for free, on a national scale, and at the time of need of your listeners.
+Through the 3-2-1 strategic partnership agreements with telecoms, make sure your content is available for free, on a national scale, and at the time of need of your listeners.

-Bonus: our telecoms partners will promote the content for free to make sure people know it exists.
+Bonus: Telecoms partners will promote the content for free to make sure people know it exists.

 Visualize your data in real-time web dashboards, custom-made regular reports, spreadsheets, or through our API.

 Use Interactive Voice Response (IVR) to reach anyone with access to a mobile phone in their own language, transcending distance, infrastructure, and literacy barriers.
 Our direct partnership with telecoms ensure the highest reliability at the lowest cost.

 Chemonics: The 3-2-1 Service's use of interactive voice response technology enables the INGC to better communicate with citizens in these remote areas where the Internet is scarce and literacy is low.Storm Warnings in Mozambique

 Alliance Magazine: What has suddenly got 100 times cheaper and 10 times faster?
 According to a new study by the Center for Global Development and the World Bank, citizen feedback in poor countries.
 Working with Viamo, they reduced the costs of surveying citizens by more than 95 per cent.
 As some 75 per cent of the world’s population now has access to a mobile phone, it is easier than ever to gather direct feedback.Civic solutions: a new era for citizen feedback